-Purchasing an AED is entirely voluntary and there is no requirement for schools to do so via NHS Supply Chain.
-Should schools decide to purchase a defibrillator from another supplier, they may find the minimum specification attached at annex A helpful when assessing their needs and to ensure that the AED they wish to purchase represents value for money.
-Schools may also wish to consult their local ambulance service, who will be able to provide details of any preferred models currently used in the local area.
+Purchasing an AED is entirely voluntary and there is no requirement to do so via NHS Supply Chain.
+Should schools or other settings decide to purchase a defibrillator from another supplier, they may find the minimum specification attached at annex A helpful when assessing their needs and to ensure that the AED they wish to purchase represents value for money.
+They may also wish to consult their local ambulance service, who will be able to provide details of any preferred models currently used in the local area.

 It is possible that local ambulance services and/or voluntary and community sector organisations may be able to support funding for community-access defibrillators.
-Schools wishing to pursue this option are advised to contact the relevant bodies directly.
+Schools and other settings wishing to pursue this option are advised to contact the relevant bodies directly.